Choosing a Blue Mountains School

 What is an Annual Report?

-Annual Reports are a mandatory report produced by schools every year to inform their community of their ongoing progress towards the strategic directions identified in their school plan.
+Annual Reports are mandatory reports produced by schools every year to inform their community of their ongoing progress toward the strategic directions identified in their school plan.
 This includes the results of the school’s self-assessment using the Department of Education’s School Excellence Framework Self-assessment Survey.
-Annual Reports are an excellent resource to gain insight into a school’s achievements, strategic directions, policies, progress towards improvement measures, funding, student demographics, NAPLAN results and levels of community satisfaction.

-- Parent, student and teacher satisfaction survey results – this usually gives some insight into how the community feels about the school and how they perceive that it might improve.
+• Parent, student and teacher satisfaction survey results – this usually gives some insight into how the community feels about the school and how they perceive that it might improve.

-- Adjustments for disability – this is important if your child will need additional support at school.
+• Adjustments for disability – this is important if your child will need additional support at school.
 How many Learning and Support Officers were employed to work with identified children?
 How many days were they employed?
 What programs did they implement to support students?
 Talk to the Principal to get more information on this.

 We are fortunate that Blue Mountains schools are of an excellent standard.
 You are usually not able to choose which public school your child can attend but it is helpful to read the annual report to gain a deeper insight into your child’s school and what their strategic directions are.

-If you click on the My School links below (Source: Australian Curriculum, Assessment and Reporting Authority (ACARA)) you will find the school’s website and other information.
-Visit the school’s website to read in more detail about the school, read their newsletters and learn about the school’s programs, staff, policies and enrolment procedures.
-You might also like to download Annual Reports from previous years (found under ‘School planning and reporting’ for public schools) and read more about the school plans which are underpinned by the School Excellence Framework.
+You might also like to download Annual Reports from previous years (found under ‘School planning and reporting’ for public schools) and read more about the school plans which are underpinned by the School Excellence Framework

-The 2019 Annual Reports for Blue Mountains Schools
+The 2021 Annual Reports for Blue Mountains Schools

 Lower Blue Mountains Primary Schools